kaist-cp/cs431/README.md

   development.
 If you're not familiar with Git, walk through [this tutorial](https://www.atlassian.com/git/tutorials).

-    + **IMPORTANT**: you should not expose your work to others.
-In particular, you should not fork the [upstream](https://github.com/kaist-cp/cs431) and push there.
-Please the following
-      steps:
+    + Please do the following steps to set up your repository:

         * Directly clone the upstream without forking it.